JaneliaSciComp/SongExplorer/README.md

 Now use the `Classify` button to generate probabilities over time for each annotated word.
 Specify which recordings using the `File Browser` and the `WAV Files` button.
-Note that while the "Checkpoint File" button changed to "PB File", you can leave the text box as is;  all DeepSong needs is a filename from which it can parse "ckpt-\*".
+Note that while the "Checkpoint File" button changed to "PB File", you can leave the text box as is;  all SongExplorer needs is a filename from which it can parse "ckpt-\*".
 The probabilities are first stored in a file ending in ".tf", and then converted to WAV files for easy viewing.